Ultima II (cosmetics line)

-ULTIMA II (cosmetics line) is an American-based cosmetics and skin care brand owned by Revlon Inc.
+ULTIMA II (cosmetics line) is a US-based cosmetics and skin care brand owned by Revlon.
 On June 16, 2022, its parent, Revlon, filed for Chapter 11 bankruptcy.

 History

 The "Ultima" name was originally coined by Bea Castle, the highest placed female executive working for Revlon at the time, for a new moisturising cream - "ULTIMA, The Precious Cream".
-Following on from the success of the moisturiser, Revlon founder Charles Revson created the Charles Revson Inc. company in 1962 as the vehicle for his new top of the range line: Ultima II.
+Following on from the success of the moisturiser, Revlon founder Charles Revson created the Charles Revson Inc. company in 1962 as the vehicle for his new top-of-the-range line: Ultima II.
 Revson claimed it was his favorite and most personal line, and it was the only line to which he directly attached his name until the launch of Revlon's "Charlie" perfume in 1973.

 Growth

 To promote the brand Charles Revson's private yacht was named Ultima II.
 To keep with tradition, present Revlon owner Ronald Perelman named his yacht Ultima III.
 Ultima II was always intended to be an upmarket cosmetic line, as opposed to the core range Revlon and youth range Natural Wonder, in a marketing strategy called "laddering" inspired by General Motors.
 Advertising targeted upper-class women and featured models clad in haute couture gowns.
 For a decade, Ultima II's slogan was "Dedicated to the woman who spends a lifetime living up to her potential."
 Ultima II's launch and advertising techniques were likely a response to the growing success of competitor Estée Lauder, who also aimed for an upmarket position in the cosmetic, skin care, and fragrance industry.

+Timeline

-In 1971, Ultima II became the first cosmetics company to sign a model- Lauren Hutton - to an exclusive contract.
+In 1971, Ultima II became the first cosmetics company to sign a model, Lauren Hutton, to an exclusive contract.
 The move gained enough attention to make Lauren the first fashion model to grace the cover of Newsweek magazine.
-Ultima II went one step further, and signed photographer Richard Avedon as her exclusive photographer.
+Ultima II went one step further and signed photographer Richard Avedon as her exclusive photographer.

 In 1975, Ultima II partnered with jeweller Aldo Cipullo of Cartier to sell an authorized reproduction of the Love bracelet (Cartier), which he had designed six years earlier.